ShonCamarlinghi/vector/README.md

-This is basic vector class implementation using array structure. employed classic Class by "the Rule of 3" introduced to me by Alexander.
+This is basic vector class implementation using array structure.
+Ctreated class according "the Rule of 3" introduced to me by Alexander.